Back to Blog Home

 Step 2: Develop an Interesting Title

 Start thinking about titles once you have a topic in hand.
-Developing titles this early in webinar planning can help narrow the event’s focus and provide you with future webinar ideas.
+Developing titles this early in webinar planning can help to narrow down the event’s focus and provide you with future webinar ideas.

 One way to go about title development?
 Create a spreadsheet, set a timer for seven minutes and just start writing.
 Go ahead and turn off your inner censor when developing an initial list.
 Don’t worry about typos, syntax title length.
 The seven minutes will go fast.

-Once your seven minutes are up, go back, review and edit your list of titles to your liking.
+Once your seven minutes are up, go back, review, rewrite, and edit your list of titles to your liking.
 Once that’s polished up, share with your team and ask for feedback.

 The final title you develop should be short — roughly 60 characters max — and signal your organization’s take on the issue.